IanAguiar-ai/esp32_tools/README.md

 # esp32_tools
-Tools for esp32 in micropython
+Libraries for micropython using esp32.